Edit 1/08/2017: There’s now an updated version of this article on my channel

 Irontown is destroyed, but in Lady Eboshi, there is hope, confidence and strength.
 There is the promise of rebuilt: a better town, a better life.

-It makes sense, because Lady Eboshi isn’t evil.
+It makes sense because Lady Eboshi isn’t evil.
 And she certainly isn’t your conventional antagonist.

 In fact, it’s only in the view that nature must be protected at all cost that her character becomes one that must be opposed.

-But from a human standpoint, Eboshi can be hero of her story, and for the stories of many others.
-Her desires and her quest for progress resembles ours.
+But from a human standpoint, Eboshi can be the hero of her story, and for the stories of many others.
+Her desires and her quest for progress resemble ours.
 That’s the richness of the film, what hits so close to home.
 It’s what makes this character so interesting.
 It’s just a matter of perspective.

 If you liked this post, please consider leaving me tip via ko-fi!